The top two challenges highlighted during the September Networkplaceless discussion about remote opportunities were:

 Join our next Networkplaceless professional development and virtual networking event.

-For more disciplined recommendations on how to develop your remote career join the waitlist for our forthcoming remote career development course Growplaceless!
+For more disciplined recommendations on how to develop your remote career, enroll in our remote career development course Growplaceless!

 Click here to view the complete Networkplaceless - October outcomes infographic.